A Secret She’d Forever Keep

-Debra sat on a polished granite headstone.
-She leaned her elbows on her knees and stared at the pile of red roses resting on that mound of earth.
+Adina sat on the black marble headstone.
+She leaned her elbows on her knees and stared at the pile of red roses strewn about on that mound of earth.
 They’d shrivelled and rotted.
-Clumps of mud were dangerously close to staining the white laces that dangled from her runners.
-The wind whispered her secret as it rustled the leaves of those soaring maples that had assembled.
-Henry was gone — and she felt nothing.
+Clumps of mud were dangerously close to staining the white leather of her runners.
+An ominous wind whispered her secret as it rustled the leaves of those soaring maples that had assembled.
+Dravan was gone, and she felt nothing.

-Debra looked up to watch a large crow fly into the distance, perhaps to escape the rain which had begun to fall again.
-It was a refreshing summer shower she welcomed.
+Adina looked up, startled, as she watched a large crow fly overhead and into the distance; perhaps to escape the rain which had begun to fall again.
+It would have been a refreshing summer shower she might have welcomed — in another time.
 She never noticed the approaching footsteps until they were upon her.

 “Enjoying the rain?”
-Detective John’s voice boomed between the fat water droplets that pattered.
+Detective McCloud’s voice boomed between the fat water droplets that pattered against the gravestones

 “Yes… I mean, no. I’m leaving for New Hampshire tomorrow to visit my sister.
-I was saying goodbye to him,” Debra stammered.
+I was saying goodbye to him,” Adina stammered.

-Detective John opened his umbrella and welcomed Debra; she obliged and huddled under the canopy he’d provided, yet… she felt uncomfortable as he spoke.
+Detective McCloud opened his umbrella and welcomed Adina with a quick wave of his wrist; she obliged and huddled under the canopy he’d provided.
+She was sheltered from the rain, yet felt uncomfortable as he spoke.

-“It’s an absolute coincidence that Henry fell off that cliff where he did.
-That trail you were jogging has few danger spots; he tumbled in the only prohibited area.
+“It’s such an absolute coincidence that Dravan fell off that cliff where he did.
+That trail you were jogging on has very few danger spots; he tumbled in the only prohibited area.
 It was marked and blocked off by warning signs everywhere.
 You guys didn’t see them as you ran?”

-This question had become repetitive and irritated Debra.
+This question had become repetitive and now began to irritate Adina.

 “He was ahead of me, I’ve told you already.”

 “Yes, you have.
-What I can’t figure out is how an experienced runner like Henry could have slipped from such an obviously dangerous path.”
+What I can’t figure out is how an experienced runner like Dravan could have slipped from such an obviously dangerous path.”

 “I warned him not to go, but he wouldn’t listen.
 He was stubborn.”

-Detective John paused, looked at Debra and nodded.
+Detective McCloud paused, looked at Adina and slowly nodded.
 “Walk you back to your car?”

 They walked.
 The detective spoke again.